 - To develop skill in group therapy through observation and possible co-leadership

 These tasks will be met by individual supervision, practicum seminar/group supervision, clinical consultation team meetings, case presentations, professional development trainings, clinical experiences, and through the trainee’s own interactions with staff and peers.
-The University Counseling & Testing Center has a strong commitment to training new professionals and welcomes student involvement in our center.
+Counseling Services has a strong commitment to training new professionals and welcomes student involvement in our center.

 This is a nine month/16-18 hour a week practicum internship which meets the requirements for doctoral level practicum students.
 It is designed: